nfassorydiaby/Real-time-quiz-platform/README.md

-# Learning Cards Application
+# Real Time Quiz Platform

-This repository contains the code for a learning cards application.
+This repository contains the code for a Real Time Platform.

 ## Setup the backend Instructions